robinsdlk1/Polymarket-scrapper/README.txt

   - The scraper runs every 5 minutes via `crontab`.
   - The web server runs continuously in a `tmux` session on an EC2 instance.

 Setup Instructions

 1. Download the files and requirements, do playwright install.
+2. Update the PATH variables in the .sh script.
-2. Setup the cron job
+3. Setup the cron job.
-3. Run the dashboard.
+4. Run the dashboard.